Mohsin Naqvi

 Prior to these roles, he was the caretaker chief minister of Punjab from January 2023 to February 2024.
 Naqvi is the founder of the City Media Group.

 Early life and education

-Naqvi was born on 28 October 1978, in Lahore, Punjab into a Punjabi Syed family with ancestral roots in Jhang.
+Naqvi was born on 28 October 1978, in Lahore, Punjab into a Punjabi family with ancestral roots in Jhang.
 Orphaned at a young age, Naqvi was raised by his maternal uncle.

 Naqvi received his primary education from the Crescent Model Higher Secondary School.
 He later attended Government College University (GCU) before moving to the United States to pursue higher education at Ohio University, where he earned a degree in journalism.

 Media career

 Following his studies, Naqvi began his career with an internship at the American cable news channel, CNN.
 He was subsequently assigned to cover Pakistan as a producer and was later promoted to regional head for South Asia during the period following the 9/11 attacks.
 In 2009, while Naqvi was associated with CNN, allegations of bribery were made against him in relation to a Rs 9 billion fraud case involving Haris Steel Mills owner.
 It was reported that Naqvi had accepted a payment of Rs 3.5 million from the owner of Haris Steel, Sheikh Afzal.
 The purpose of the alleged payment was reportedly to facilitate an acquittal in the Supreme Court by leveraging purported connections with a Lahore High Court judge.
 He continued to report on the region for CNN until 2009.

 In 2009, Naqvi founded the City News Network, with C42 as its first television channel which was later renamed as City 42.
 The media group later expanded to include additional television channels such as 24 News, Channel 21, City 41, Rohi, as well as a newspaper.
 The network also established an international presence with the launch of C44, a channel based in the United Kingdom.